anupama-sinha/spring-boot-application/README.md

 2021-03-02 14:26:01.636  INFO 22866 --- [nio-8081-exec-3] com.anupama.sinha.LoggingInterceptor     : Request Completed; execTime=12ms
 ```

+## Beans
+* @Component + @Bean : Creates singleton instance & returns
+* @Configuration + @Bean : Sends 1st created instance & returns MyConfiguration
+* @Configuration : Meta annotated @Component : Candidates for auto-detection when using annotation-based configuration & classpath scanning, Field/Method level @Autowired.
+Not class level) + Custom component scan at class level also possible to give package path + @Bran
+* @Configuration : 1/more @Brans+Spring Container processes these beans to generate bean definition & service required at runtime + AnnotationConfigWebAppliationContext/AnnotationConfigApplicationContext
+* @Component : @Repository + @Service + @Configuration + @Controller
+* @Repository : Automatic Persistence Exception Translation enabled -> DataAccessException(For enabling exception transaltion -> Declare PersistenceExceptionTrans;lationPostProcessor bean)
+* @Bean methods are eargerly instantiated at container bootstrap time.
+So use @Lazy
+* Constraints when authoring @Configuration classes(These must be Non final, non local(May not be declared within a method) & must have default=No-Arg constructor & may not use @Autowired constructor parameters.
+Any nested configuration classes must be static)
+* @Autowired possible if registered as @Bean
+* Bean definitions inside a DefaultListableBeanFactory variant(Like XmlBeanFactory) are represented as BeanDefinition objects which contain(among other informstion), the following details : A class Name(This is normally the actual implmentation class of the bean being described in the bean definition.
+However, if the bean is to be constructed by calling a static factory method instead of using normal constructor, this will be actually be the class name of the factory class), Bean behavioural Configurational element(States how the bean should behave in the container i.e. prototype/singleton, autowiring mode, dependency checking mode, initialization & descruction methods),Constructor Arguments & property valuesto set in the newly created beans(Eg. Connections to use the bean that manages a connection pool either pecifed as property or as constructor argument or pool size limit, Other Beans(A bean needs to do its works i.ee. collaborators(also specified as prop or as constructor arguments/dependencies

+## Bean Factory
+* Bean Instantiation/Wiring
+* Implementation - XMLBeanFactory(Deprecated Post Spring 3.1)->DefaultListableBeanFactory/XmlBeanDefinitionReader
+* Lazy Loading(Instantiation t getBean()) + Actual Container which instantiates, configures & manages number of beans

+## Application Context
+* Bean instantiation/wiring
+* Implementation-ClassPath/FileSystem/WebXMLApplicationContext/AnnotationConfigWebApplicationContext/AnnotationConfigApplicationContext
+* Automatic BeanPostProcessor registration
+* Convenient MessageSource access(For i18n)
+* ApplicationEvent Publication
+* Eager Loading/Pre Loading(Instantiation when spring configuration is loaded by container)

+## Scope Description
+* Prototype : Scopes a single bean definition to any number of object instances
+* Singleton: Scopes a single bean definition to a single object instance per Spring IOC Container
+* Request : Scopes a single bean definition to the lifecycle of a single HTTP request, that is each & every HTTP request will have its own instance of a bean created off the back of a single bean definition.
+Only valid in the context of a web-aware Spring Application Context
+* Session: Scopes a single bean definition to the lifecycle of a HTTP Session.
+Only valid in the context of a web-aware Spring Application Context
+* Global Session : Scopes a single bean definition to the lifecycle of a global HTTP Session.
+Typically only valid when used in a portlet context.
+Only valid in the context of a web aware Spring Application Context

 ## Loggers
 * Slf4j : Standard/Interface
 * Frameworks : LogBack, Log4j